winglang/wing/docs/docs/08-guides/03-react-vite-websockets.md

 ## Step 3 - Adding a counter

-Now that we understand how to pass information from the backend to the frontend, we will create an API Gateway on the backend and provide the frontend code with a URL.
+Now that we understand how to pass information from the backend to the frontend, we will create a backend API endpoint and provide the frontend code with a URL.
 On the frontend, we will switch from using a local counter to a backend-based counter.

 ### Creating a counter and read/update API routes